What Should I do if I am Unable to View My Tapo or Kasa Camera?

 3) The model number of the host router.

-4) How frequently the issue happens and how to recover it.
+4) How frequently the issue happens and the steps you take to address it.

 5) Whether you have tried all suggestions listed above or not.
 If yes, what are the results?